Ajaymorla1508/CST8919_Lab_1_Ajay-Morla/README.md

 ## Add templates

-Create a `templates` directory and add these files:
+Created a `templates` directory and add these files:

 ### `templates/home.html`